foundation-model-stack/fms-hf-tuning/docs/offline-data-preprocessing.md

 # Offline Data Preprocessing

-Our library provides a [script](../scripts/offline_data_processing.py) that allows users to perform standalone data preprocessing, independent of `tuning/training`.
-This script enables users to process raw datasets, apply basic/advance data preprocessing, and save the train and validation datasets in `Parquet` format inside the specified `output_dir`.
+Our library provides a [script](../scripts/offline_data_processing.py) that allows users to perform standalone data preprocessing, independent of tuning/training.
+This script enables users to process raw datasets, apply basic/advanced data preprocessing, and save the train and validation datasets in Parquet format inside the specified `output_dir`.
 When the `--num_dataset_shards` argument is specified, the datasets are divided and saved into multiple shards.

-A data configuration YAML file can be used to pass configuration parameters to this script.
-Example data config file:
+Users can pass any data config to this script.
+The goal of the script is to take the provided data config and generate a dataset that can be used directly for training, without requiring any online processing.
+As an example see this data config below:

 ```yaml
 dataprocessor: